 Line or cross

 At some stops there is a line or a cross instead of a departure time.
-If there is a line instead of a departure time, the bus will not stop at that stop for that particular departure.
+If there is a line, the bus will not stop at that stop for that particular departure.
 If there is a cross then the bus will stop, but there is no fixed departure time at the stop.

 Time to transfer

 In the timetable as a PDF for a specific line, we do not show any changes to other lines.
-However, you can find changes to other buses and trains by, for example, searching for your trip via Plan your trip here on the website or via our app.
+You can find changes to other buses and trains by, for example, searching for your trip via Plan your trip here on the website or via our app.

-If the transfer time is less than five minutes, you should contact the Customer Services to check if a traffic incident has been reported.
-You should also do the same even if the margin is more than five minutes, as minor delays could still cause transfer problems.
+If the transfer time is less than five minutes, contact the Customer Services to check if there is any delays.

-We operate according to what is called a ‘traffic day’.
+We operate according to what is called a traffic day.
 A traffic day runs from 04.00 am to 03.59 am.
-This means, for example, that a departure at 01.00 am during the night between Friday and Saturday is part of the Friday traffic day.
+This means, for example, that a departure at 01.00 am Friday and Saturday is part of the Friday traffic day.